learn-anything/chrome-extensions/readme.md

 - [Octotree](https://github.com/buunguyen/octotree) - Gives a file tree view on the side of each repository that you visit that you can use to navigate over the codebase.
 - [Chrome Dev Tools Dark Theme](https://github.com/mauricecruz/chrome-devtools-zerodarkmatrix-theme) - Simply adds night theme to Chrome dev tools.
 - [OctoLinker](https://octolinker.github.io/) - Lets you navigate through projects on GitHub by making references in code clickable.
-- [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) -Adds React debugging tools to Chrome Dev tools.
+- [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) - Adds React debugging tools to Chrome Dev tools.
 - [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension) - Adds debugging for Redux to Chrome Dev tools.
 - [Sourcegraph for GitHub](https://chrome.google.com/webstore/detail/sourcegraph-for-github/dgjhfomjieaadpoljlnidmbgkdffpack) - Allows you to quicky open any GitHub repository to view in a more powerful [Sourcegraph editor](https://about.sourcegraph.com/)